fas7blas7/DemoApiTesting-DemoNUnitTesting/README.md

 Demo API Testing 🚀

 This project demonstrates how to work with APIs using different JSON libraries and make HTTP requests using the RestSharp library in C#.
 It shows various ways to handle JSON serialization/deserialization with both built-in (System.Text.Json) and popular external (Newtonsoft.Json) libraries.
-It also covers making GET and POST requests with RestSharp, including handling authentication. 🔐
+It also covers making GET and POST requests with RestSharp, including handling authentication. 🔐 Additionally, it includes NUnit-based unit tests to automate and validate API requests. 🧪
 Features ✨

     JSON Serialization/Deserialization with System.Text.Json and Newtonsoft.Json. 📦